Mixipixi91/Mixipixi91/README.md

-# Hi there 👋 I am Mixipixi, how nice of you to come and visit my GitHub profile 😄
+# Hi there 👋 I am Mixipixi, how nice of you to come and visit my GitHub profile :smiley:

 ## A stubborn and curious developer at starting point wanting to grow